Koenvh1/ets2-local-radio/README.md

 I have considered using VLC for the playback, but the CPU usage for HLS streams would regularly exceed 30%, something I don't consider acceptable.
 Over time stations will probably fix their playback for Chrome and Opera, but I can't do it for them.

-_Update 2017-04-24: It seems like most stations have fixed their playback for Chrome and Opera now._
+* _Update 2017-04-24: It seems like most stations have fixed their playback for Chrome and Opera now._
+* _Update 2017-06-26: Actually, Chrome and Opera made an exception for ShoutCast.
+Still works though._

 ## Thanks to:

 I could not have possibly done this alone, so thanks to the following people:
 * SCS Software for creating ETS2
 * **nlhans for creating the [ETS2 SDK plugin](https://github.com/nlhans/ets2-sdk-plugin)**